 \section{FSKO Identification}

-In this section, we focus on identifying objects in the file subsystems that can lead to privilege escalation when specific fields are corrupted.
+In this section, we focus on identifying objects in the file subsystem that can lead to privilege escalation when the fields inside specific objects are corrupted.
 We refer to them as \textbf{\textit{FSKOs}}, i.e., \underline{F}ile \underline{S}ystem \underline{K}ey \underline{O}bjects.
 There are two main challenges in FSKO identification:

-\textbf{\textit{Challenge 1}}: There are a large number of unique objects in the file subsystem of the Linux kernel, i.e., 3,553 structs and 554,161 fields in kernel v5.14.
+\textbf{\textit{Challenge 1}}: There are a large number of unique objects in the Linux kernel's file system, i.e., 3,553 structs and 554,161 fields in v5.14.
 Enumerating them manually is infeasible.

-\textbf{\textit{Challenge 2}}: These objects are scattered across several layers, encompassing both abstract layers (e.g., VFS) and concrete file system implementations (e.g., ext2, ext3).
+\textbf{\textit{Challenge 2}}: These objects are scattered across layers, encompassing both abstract layers (e.g., VFS) and concrete file system implementations (e.g., ext2, ext3).
 This makes it difficult to have a clean heuristic that works across layers.

 To this end, we propose a new framework, \name{}, that combines static analysis and dynamic verification in a structured pipeline, as shown in ~\cref{fig:overview}.
 For the first challenge, we propose to focus on identifying a small set of anchor objects with specific semantics and in abstract layers only to bootstrap the identification process.
 For the second challenge, from the anchor objects in abstract layers, we develop custom static analysis rules to search across other layers automatically.
-Finally, we develop a dynamic verification process to confirm the statically identified objects are, in fact, with the right semantics, and that corruption of them leads to privilege escalation.
+Finally, we develop a dynamic verification process to confirm that statically identified objects are, in fact, with the right semantics and that their corruption leads to privilege escalation.